0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 The course is tied heavily to usage of Cobalt Strike.
 The examples included within each section are strictly built for Cobalt Strike.
 This may or may not be a big deal for you depending on your situation. (i.e. whether or not you can afford it IRL).

-One thing I will say is that the techniques and tactics employed by CS can generally be adapted to any platform, so it may still be a value-add.
-Often times, you're really just using Cobalt Strike's `execute-assembly` to run a binary on a host, which is nowhere unique to the platform.
+One thing I will say is that the techniques and tactics employed by CS can generally be adapted to any platform, so it's more than likely still a value-add.
+Oftentimes, you're really just using Cobalt Strike's `execute-assembly` to run a binary on a host, which is not nearly unique to the platform.

 If this is something you're worried about, I would recommend attempting to locate a similar or comparable functionality in `$c2_tool_you_use` to whatever Cobalt Strike functionality is being used in the course.<br><br>

 <center><h1>Exam</h1></center><hr>
-The CRTO exam is a comprised of a 48-hour assessment where the student must gather 6 of 8 flags to pass.
-The caveat is that this 48-hours of lab time can be spread across a 4-day window.
+The CRTO exam is a 48-hour assessment where the student must gather 6 of 8 flags to pass.
+This 48-hours of lab time is spread across a 4-day window, as you have the ability to stop and start the exam environment as needed.

-To pass one must simply submit the flags. _No reporting is neccessary._
+To pass one must simply submit the flags. _No reporting is necessary._

 Once your exam time begins, you will be provided with a packet containing a set of **TTPs** to emulate.
 One must successfully emulate these **TTPs** to progress through the environment, and collect all the flags.

-Also, since you can pause the exam and start the labs, if you _really_ need to go back and double check something in a pseudo-dev environment, you can (although I would avoid this).
+Also, since you can pause the exam and still start the labs, if you _really_ need to go back and double check something in a pseudo-dev environment, you can (although you'll want avoid this as you progress).

 Overall, I would say the course is pretty difficult, but extremely fair.
-You may be asked to perform steps outside of your comfort zone, but I truly mean it when I say _the course content contains everything you need to pass_.
+You may be asked to perform steps outside of your comfort zone, but I truly mean it when I say __*the course content contains everything you need to pass*__.

 ## Keys For Success
 - __*FAQ*__: Read the [course FAQ](https://www.zeropointsecurity.co.uk/red-team-ops/book-exam) and [exam FAQ](https://www.zeropointsecurity.co.uk/red-team-ops/book-exam).
 Seriously, __read the FAQs__.
 There were so many times in the Discord server I saw questions that are answered on those links.
 - __*Discord*__: Speaking of Discord, you should totally join the [Zero-Point Security Discord server](https://discord.com/invite/yrktDxPA).
 This was crucial for not only my learning experience, but also my passing of the exam (more on this in a sec).
 Within the server you'll find students progressing through the course/labs and a fairly active community.
-Everyone is generally helpful should you have any questions.
+I found everyone to be very helpful should you have any questions on the course content.
 - __*Cobalt Strike Config*__: Make sure you review every piece of content in the course related to Cobalt Strike and its configuration.
 Additionally, it would be really helpful to take a look at some [Malleable C2 Profiles](https://github.com/rsmudge/Malleable-C2-Profiles) and understand what they are doing.
-This is going to help you out immensely when you start your exam
+This is going to help you out immensely when you start your exam.
 - __*Have fun!*__: The challenges within the exam are extremely enjoyable.
 So start the exam, get Cobalt Strike configured correctly, sit back, and start progressing through the environment.
 If you worked your way through all the course content and took good notes, you should have a good experience.

-## My Experience
+## My Experience With the Exam
 First off, let me say that even after my initial struggles, this was **by far** the _most fun_ I've had on an exam so far.

-With my exam scheduled for `10:00 AM` my local time, I woke up around `8:00AM`, had a small breakfast, made some coffee, and gathered my notes.
+I scheduled my exam scheduled Friday at `10:00 AM` my local time.
+I woke up around `8:00 AM`, had a small breakfast, made some coffee, and gathered my notes.

 The clock hit 10 and my lab time started.
 I reviewed the TTPs passed to me as part of the exam and _immediately_ felt that rush you feel when you begin an exam you know you didn't study for.
 You know what I'm talking about.
 That sinking feeling in your stomach of inevitable failure.

 _I had focused so much on all the tactics presented in the course that I had forgotten to review the course material around configuring Cobalt Strike._

 #### Scrambling
-At this point I was effectively freaking out, as I was worried I would not even be able to reach what was effectively the first step of the exam.
+By around noon I was effectively freaking out, worried I would not even be able to reach what was effectively the first step of the exam.

-I paused the exam environment for a large part of the entire first day and spent the remainder reading Cobalt Strke documentation, reviewing course content for configuration guidance, and generating my profile.
+I paused the exam environment for a large part of the entire first day and spent the remainder reading Cobalt Strike documentation, reviewing course content for configuration guidance, and generating my profile.

-Time progressed, and eventually at around `2:00 AM` the next day, I decided to give it a go.
+Time progressed, and eventually at around `2:00 AM` the next day (Saturday), I decided to give it a go.

 I powered on the exam machines.
 Tried what I had been preparing for the entire day and...all my attempts were unsuccessful.
 Distraught and pretty stressed out I paused everything and went to bed.